12 - References

 epoch field names the replica-epoch whose envelope keys were

-tolerance window.
+for the tolerance window.

 - Prior to encryption, the inner